stsnel/high-denomination-euro-notes/README.md

-# high-denomination-euro-notes
-Tracking data for high-denomination euro banknotes
+# Tracking statistics for high-denomination euro banknotes

-## Banknote in circulation versus practical use
+## Banknotes in circulation versus practical use

 The euro has seven banknote denominations: 5, 10, 20, 50, 100, 200 and 500 euro.